hbctraining/Intro-to-R-flipped/lessons/04_introR_packages.md

 ```

 > The code above may not be familiar to you - it is essentially using a new operator, a double colon `::` to execute a function from a particular package.
 This is the syntax: `package::function_name()`.

-> ### Helpful tips for package installations
-> * Package names are case sensitive!
-> * At any point (especially if you’ve used R/Bioconductor in the past), in the console R may ask you if you want to **"update any old packages by asking Update all/some/none? [a/s/n]:".
-If you see this, type "a" at the prompt and hit Enter** to update any old packages. _Updating packages can sometimes take awhile to run._ If you are short on time, you can choose "n" and proceed.
-Without updating, you run the risk of conflicts between your old packages and the ones from your updated R version later down the road.
-> * If you see a message in your console along the lines of “binary version available but the source version is later”, followed by a question, **“Do you want to install from sources the package which needs compilation? y/n”, type n for no, and hit enter.**

 ### Package installation from source